jay0x55/proxy_finder/README.md

 # Proxy requester

-finding proxies from `gimmeproxy` api.\n the script iz really simple just for fun.\n u can chnaged it to make it more powerfull for yourself.\n
+finding proxies from `gimmeproxy` api. the script iz really simple just for fun. u can chnaged it to make it more powerfull for yourself.

 usage: